jmsech/Study-Buddy/README.md

 Students and Professors who have different functionality.

 ApplicationController: Main controller class, which calls all of the other controllers.

-EventsController: Contains the functions for creating, rendering, deleting, and editing events.
+- EventsController: Contains the functions for creating, rendering, deleting, and editing events.

-RecsController: Contains the functions for asking for recommendations, calling the recommendation algorithm, and displaying the possible recommended study events.
+- RecsController: Contains the functions for asking for time recommendations, calling the recommendation algorithm, and displaying the possible recommended study events.

-UserController: Contains the functions for managing users signup, login, and authentication, as well as collecting events from the user's google cal.
+- UserController: Contains the functions for managing users signup, login, and authentication, as well as collecting events from the user's google cal.

+- BuddyRecsController: Contains the functions for asking for buddy recommendations for a certain class, calling the recommendation algorithm, and displaying the possible recommended study events.

+- CourseLinkRecsController: Contains functions for linking users between courses, and calling the recommendation algorithm.

 RecommendationAlgorithm: The main algorithm for this app.
 It takes in a list of busy times from all of the users it's generating the recommendation for, as well as their desired length